Vietnam under Chinese rule: Criticisms

-The historical paradigms introduced by the nationalist school of Vietnamese historiography have been criticized by several scholars including Catherine Churchman, Keith W. Taylor, Haydon Cherry, Patricia M. Pelley, Jaymin Kim, and Martin Großheim.
-Catherine Churchman categorizes the argument for an intrinsic, intractable, and distinctly Southeast Asian Vietnamese identity in the Red River Plain throughout history into three categories: context, cultural continuity, and resistance.
+Since the 1990s, the historical paradigms introduced by the nationalist school of Vietnamese historiography have been criticized by several scholars including Catherine Churchman, Keith W. Taylor, Haydon Cherry, Patricia M. Pelley, Jaymin Kim, and Gerard Sasges.
+As Sasages describes, there has been a "stream of historiography, dominant in US academia in the 1960s, 70s, and 80s, that projected the existence of a Vietnamese nation back millennia and located the core of its identity in a supposed tradition of resistance to foreign rule".
+This image of Vietnamese history has since been deconstructed by a generation of scholars from the 1990s onward.

+Churchman categorizes the argument for an intrinsic, intractable, and distinctly Southeast Asian Vietnamese identity in the Red River Plain throughout history into three categories: context, cultural continuity, and resistance.
 Context refers to the downplaying of similarities between Vietnam and China while emphasizing Vietnam's Southeast Asian identity in the postcolonial period.
 The purpose of this was to establish Vietnam as a focal point of Southeast Asia rather than as an insignificant periphery of East Asia.
 Cultural continuity refers to an intrinsic Vietnamese "cultural core" that has always existed in the Red River Plain since time immemorial.
 Resistance refers to the national struggle of the Vietnamese people against foreign aggressors.
 Proponents of this historical narrative, such as Nguyen Khac Vien, characterize the history of Vietnam under Chinese rule as a "steadfast popular resistance marked by armed insurrections against foreign domination", while opponents such as Churchman note the lack of evidence, anachronisms, linguistic problems, adherence to Chinese political and cultural norms, and similarities as well as differences with other peoples under Chinese rule.

 Keith W. Taylor was originally a proponent of the nationalist school of Vietnamese history when his work The Birth of Vietnam was published in 1983.
 In The Birth of Vietnam, Taylor espoused the same fundamental tenets as Vietnamese national history where an unbroken line of descent stretching back to the legendary Hùng king culminated in the restoration of Vietnamese sovereignty after a thousand-year resistance against the Chinese.
 Taylor later retracted from this position and criticized the "rigid overarching narrative of the Vietnamese people or the Vietnamese nation".
 He also challenged the view that Vietnam developed a tradition of resistance against foreign aggressors due to regular invasions by China.